-Applications are described in the Rubus Design Language, which is an in-house non-standard language.
+Applications are described in the Rubus Design Language, which is a non-standard modelling language.
 The fundamental building blocks are passive.
-Components may or may not include execution threads.
-The interaction model is the required pipes-and-filters (section 2.1.6).
-The graphical representation of a system is quite intuitive, and the Rubus Component Model itself is also easy to understand.
+The interaction model is the desired pipes-and-filters (section 2.1.6).
+The graphical representation of a system is quite intuitive, and the Rubus CM itself is also easy to understand.
 Complexities such as schedule generation and synchronisation are hidden in tools.

 The components are source code and open for inspection.
-However, there is no support for debugging the application on a component level, but COTS debuggers can be used to debug the source code.
-The components are very simple, but the component technology does not include any supporting tools to enhance reusability.
-The components can be parameterised, which improves the possibility to change the component behaviour without changing the component source code.
+However, there is no support for debugging the application on the component level.
+The components are very simple, and they can be parameterised to improve the possibility to change the component behaviour without changing the component source code.
 This enhances the possibilities to reuse the components.
-Component simplicity makes the systems fairly simple to maintain, however, no explicit support for maintainability exists.